 - 1. Change your phone's settings if needed so that it can ID your location. - 2.
 Open the app and click on NEARBY (and then skip to step 5) or on BROWSE BY LOCATION. - 3.
 Click on a red pin, or touch any part of the map for one second and then let go. - 4.
 Click on the box that shows the location you've selected.
 Don't panic if it says there are no recent sightings. - 5.
 Click on the FILTER icon at the top right and change (if you want) the sliders for LOCAL SEARCH DISTANCE and/or SEARCH TIMEFRAME and then click SAVE at the top right.
 A search radius of 0 miles will produce a list of the birds seen at that specific location.
 A radius of 1 mile or 5 kilometers will add other nearby sightings. - 6.
 The bar charts will show when and roughly how often each species has been seen within the search radius you selected throughout the past five years.
 The RECENT tab lists birds spotted within the SEARCH TIMEFRAME you selected.
 The NEARBY tab lists all birds sighted at any point in the past five years, except for a few domestic/feral species.
-(These almost "real time" lists are created from checklists that birders enter into the eBird database managed by the Cornell Lab of Ornithology and the National Audubon Society.) - 7.
-Click on a bar chart to see the red pins marking many of the locations where the species has been sighted in the past month.
+(These almost "real time" lists are created from checklists that birders enter into the eBird database managed by the Cornell Lab of Ornithology.) - 7.
+Click on the BIRD PHOTO or CAMERA icon to view a lot of great photos, with age and gender stated as needed. - 8.
+Click on a bar chart to see the red pins marking locations where the species has been sighted during the SEARCH TIMEFRAME.
 Zoom way out to see recent sightings around the world.
 Click on the BIRD HEAD icon at the lower right for a brief description.
-Click on the PIN icon at the bottom of the screen to return to the map. - 8.
+Click on the PIN icon at the bottom of the screen to return to the map. - 9.
 Click on any of the red pins to get the location and timing of the most recent sighting.
 Click on the label to switch to the sightings for that location.
-Use your phone's BACK button to return to prior screens. - 9.
-Click on the thumbnail photo of a bird to view a lot of great photos, with age and gender stated as needed. - 10.
+Use your phone's BACK button to return to prior screens. - 10.
 Want more?
 From the Home Page, click SMART SEARCH to get ID help.
 Now go outside and have some fun!